An HMO Mortgage application is treated much the same as a standard mortgage with regards to lenders assessing applications.

 These documents are required to prove that you are who you say you are, and act as a tool to prevent mortgages being fraudulently taken out in the names of others.

 Proving your identity and address is a legal requirement and is done separately by both the lender and your solicitors.
+Your application will be delayed if you don’t provide the documents required for an HMO mortgage.

 Proof of deposit